printers-for-people/catboat/docs/MCU_Commands.md

 ## Common commands

 This section lists some commonly used run-time commands.
-It is likely only of interest to developers looking to gain insight into Klipper.
+It is likely only of interest to developers looking to gain insight into Kalico.

 * `set_digital_out_pwm_cycle oid=%c cycle_ticks=%u` : This command
   configures a digital output pin (as created by config_digital_out)